quantumlib/Cirq/docs/google/engine.md

 This proto can be queried directly to get information about the device or can be transformed into a `cirq.Device` by using `cirq.google.SerializableDevice.from_proto()` that will enforce constraints imposed by the hardware.

+See the [Device Specification](specification.md) page for more information on device specifications.

 ## Calibration Metrics